Important Notes

 Accuracy and Disclaimer

-This calculator provides general reference information about statutes of limitations based on commonly cited state law provisions.
-Statutes of limitations involve complex legal analysis including accrual rules, discovery rules, tolling provisions, and legislative amendments.
-This tool is not legal advice and may not reflect the most recent statutory changes.
+This tracker provides general reference information about civil statutes of limitations based on commonly cited state statutory provisions as of early 2026.
+Statutes of limitations involve complex legal analysis including accrual rules, discovery rules, tolling provisions, government notice requirements, and legislative amendments.
+This tool is not legal advice and may not reflect the most current statutory changes.
 Always verify deadlines with current state statutes and consult a licensed attorney in the relevant jurisdiction for case-specific guidance.
+Do not rely solely on this tool to calendar legal deadlines.

 Conclusion